• Start Here

 When I’m feeling uneasy because of challenging emotions, I try to find time to stop and listen inside asking myself: How do you feel?
 What might be causing these feelings?
 Why does this situation trigger you?
 Even though strong emotions might come up, only allowing myself to feel them helps me to move on and eventually feel relief.

-Mindfulness techniques and exercises are extremely effective tools that will help you not only quiet your
+Mindfulness techniques and exercises are extremely effective tools that will help you not only quiet your mind, but also pause and listen to yourself.

 Focusing on your breathing or on something else (music, nature, etc.) will allow you to pause to allow your emotions to surface, identify and accept them, and try to find out where they are coming from.